osuosl/cs312/source/slides/05_linux_basics.rst

   part /boot --fstype="ext4" --size=512

   # Create a PV partition using the rest of the disk
-  # 100 implies 100% in this case instead of size in MB
+  # 100 implies 100% in this case instead of size in MB because --grow is
+  # specified
   part pv.01 --grow --size=100

   # Create a VG named lvm